Solar Panel Cost in Winston-Salem, NC (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-A typical home in Winston-Salem uses a 7.5 kW system (approximately 19 panels).
-This produces roughly 12,593 kWh per year based on 4.6 peak sun hours per day.
+A typical home in Winston-Salem uses a 7.5 kW system (approximately 19 panels at 400W each).
+This produces roughly 12,593 kWh per year based on Winston-Salem's 4.6 peak sun hours per day.
+Panel efficiency matters — a 400W panel produces about 672 kWh/year in Winston-Salem's climate, and a 7.5 kW system covers most household needs.
 Your actual system size depends on your electricity usage, roof space, and shading.

 Yes.
 Multiple financing options let Winston-Salem homeowners go solar with no upfront cost.
-Solar loans let you own the system and claim the 30% tax credit.
-Solar leases and PPAs require $0 down but you do not own the system or receive tax credits directly.
+A solar loan is typically the best value — you own the system, claim the $4,050 federal tax credit, and build equity.
+Solar leases and PPAs require $0 down but you do not own the system.
+At Winston-Salem's rate of $0.12/kWh, a loan typically saves 20-40% more over 20 years versus a lease.
+Compare loan vs. lease.

 From signing a contract to system activation, solar installation in Winston-Salem typically takes 1-3 months.
-This includes site assessment, permitting (varies by municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
-Choose an installer familiar with Winston-Salem permitting to speed up the process.
+This includes site assessment, permitting (varies by Winston-Salem municipality), installation (1-3 days on the roof), inspection, and utility interconnection.
+Winston-Salem's permitting timeline is typical for mid-size cities.
+Choose an installer familiar with local requirements.

-The best solar company depends on your priorities — lowest price, best equipment, financing options, or customer service.
-We recommend comparing quotes from at least 3 installers.
-EnergySage lets you compare multiple Winston-Salem installer quotes side by side.
+The best solar company in Winston-Salem depends on your priorities — lowest price, best equipment, financing options, or customer service.
+We recommend comparing at least 3 quotes.
+Larger markets like Winston-Salem typically have both national companies (SunPower, Sunrun) and competitive local installers.
+Use EnergySage to compare Winston-Salem installer quotes side by side.
 Also check our solar brand reviews and how to choose a solar installer guide.

 SolarSavingsAI Research Team